pmndrs/zustand/docs/guides/testing.md

 ### Shared code just for testing purposes

-This shared code was added to avoid code duplications in our demo since we use the same counter store creator for both implementations, with (`createStore`) and without `Context` API (`create`).
+This shared code was added to avoid code duplication in our demo since we use the same counter store creator for both implementations, with (`createStore`) and without `Context` API (`create`).

 ```ts